 - User: Retrieve information about staff permissions on Shopify

 5) Shopify and Shopify Plus have different transaction fees

 Shopify payments are straightforward.
 Transaction fees are laid out as percentages of the total order volume.
-Shopify’s free POS credit card reader allows you to conveniently integrate your online and offline sales, no matter which plan you are on.
+The Shopify POS includes a free credit card reader, which conveniently integrates your online and offline sales, no matter which plan you are on.
 But, what are the differences between Shopify and Shopify Plus’ payment processing and transaction fees?